 About CAN Library

 CAN Library is a special library for literature on alcohol and other drugs.
 The comprehensive collection focus primarily on alcohol and narcotics but also include literature on tobacco, doping and gambling.
 The collection is mainly in Swedish but a quite substantial part is in other Nordic languages and English.
-The library is open daily to the public and you are welcome to visit us when in Stockholm.
-Use our reading and study seats and access to wireless network.
 If you are located elsewhere in Sweden your local library can help you request material from CAN’s library.

 Search the library catalogue Alcona for books, reports, dissertations etc, published from around 1980.